 Enter the number of decimal places that you want to display.

 With fraction format, enter the number of places for the denominator that you want to display.

-Enter the maximum number of zeroes to display in front of the decimal point.
+Enter the maximum number of zeros to display in front of the decimal point.

-Changes the font color of negative numbers to red.
+Changes the font colour of negative numbers to red.

 Inserts a separator between thousands.
 The type of separator that is used depends on your language settings.